Concavebark/no-theme/README.md

-# pure-html
+# no-theme
-Github Pages website using pure html
+Github Pages website not using pre-created theme